RajDkJangam/cevoaustralia.github.io/content/post/2018-01-10-EC2-PCID-instance-types.markdown

 that you are responsible for patching the operating system running on your EC2 instances, and this is where things get ... complicated.

+## Give it to me straight, Doc

+If you want the TL;DR from all this, here are a few general rules to follow:

+1. Run your EC2 instances using the most recent AMI that you can which uses the HVM virtualisation mode
+1. Patch your operating systems to make sure you have the Meltdown fixes applied
+1. Update to more recent EC2 instance families
+1. Run the latest Linux kernel you can to ensure you have `PCID` support

 ## Problems at the lowest level

 Let's start off with some basics.
 The bugs, which exist in all Intel CPUs manufactured since about 2013